hannesdatta/course-dprep/slides/coursesetup.md

 - MSc Marketing Analytics and Management
     - Research in Social Media
-    - Data preparation and workflow management (*new*)
+    - Data preparation and workflow management - dPrep (*new*)
-    - Managing large-scale online data collections (scraping and APIs, *new*)
+    - Online Data Collection & Management - oDCM (scraping and APIs, *new*)

-- This class (at various levels; academic, exec)
+- This class (at various levels: academic, executive)

 ::: notes

-what i love about this class is that I use it for prototyping;
+* what i love about this class is that I use it for prototyping;
-you're much closer to practice than my regular students, so it's great to incorporate your experience
+* you're much closer to practice than my regular students, so it's great to incorporate your experience
+* talk about how dPrep and oDCM differ (and how students may benefit from taking both courses).
+Why R and Python (rather than just one of them)?

 :::